deeheber/weather-site/README.md

 **Still a work in progress**

-1. Ensure you have Node.js and Docker installed
+1. Ensure you have Node.js installed
 2. Ensure you have an AWS account and have configured your credentials
 3. Get an API key from [Open Weather Map](https://openweathermap.org/api/one-call-3)
 4. Copy `.env.example` to `.env` and add your API key and other info